jackfranklin/react-redux-talk/presentation.md

 Parent component contains all state.

-Child components are given functions to call to tell the parent component of the new state.
+Child components are given functions to call to tell the parent component about the new state.

+---

+You'll probably find this absolutely fine for smaller applications.

 ---